fabbrimatteo/LoCO/README.md

 # Compressed Volumetric Heatmaps for Multi-Person 3D Pose Estimation
-### Submitted to CVPR 2020 (Paper ID: 7884)
+### Accepted to CVPR 2020

-This repo contains the code relating to the paper submitted to CVPR 2020 (Paper ID: 7884) with the instructions for training and testing our models on the JTA dataset.
+This repo contains the code related to the paper accepted to CVPR 2020 with the instructions for training and testing our models on the JTA dataset.
+I will add code and models for Panoptic and Human3.6m soon.

 ## Some Results